Let's Look at Art

 As your partners in education, Let’s Look at Art has gone VIRTUAL!

-We are pleased to offer FREE virtual art presentations for grades 1–5 for the 2020–21 school year.
+We are pleased to offer FREE virtual art presentations for grades K–5.

 Let's Look at Art presentations occur during the school year and lead to exciting processes of discovery for students in Santa Clara County.
 Using Visual Thinking Strategies (VTS) that support the Common Core State Standards, a trained docent leads a FREE 30-minute art presentation for your classroom, delivered through video conferencing.
 All art selections are carefully researched and presented with a specific set of curriculum objectives.
 The artworks also represent the cultural diversity of the Bay Area.